-- Background - The Transportation Network Equilibrium Problem and Methodological Tools - The Braess Paradox - Transportation and Critical Infrastructure Networks - Some Interesting MCDM Applications to Sustainability - A New Network Performance/Efficiency Measure with Applications to Critical Infrastructure Networks - A New Approach to Transportation Network Robustness - What About Dynamic Networks? - The Time-Dependent (Demand-Varying) Braess Paradox and Evolutionary Variational Inequalities - Extension of the Efficiency Measure to Dynamic Networks - Where Are We Now?
-An Empirical Case Study
+- Background - The Transportation Network Equilibrium Problem and Methodological Tools - The Braess Paradox - Transportation and Critical Infrastructure Networks - A New Network Performance/Efficiency Measure with Applications to Critical Infrastructure Networks - A New Approach to Transportation Network Robustness - What About Dynamic Networks? - Evolutionary Variational Inequalities, the Internet, an the Time-Dependent (Demand-Varying) Braess Paradox - Extension of the Efficiency Measure to Dynamic Networks - Where Are We Now?
+An Empirical Case Study to Real-World Electric Power Supply Chains